jdlph/Path4GMNS/README.md

 Path4GMNS has a very simple workflow setup, i.e., **master for release (on both GitHub and PyPI)** and **dev for development**.
 If you would like to work directly on the source code (and probably the documentation), please make sure that **the destination branch of your pull request is dev**, i.e., all potential changes/updates shall go to the dev branch before merging into master for release.

-You are encouraged to join our [Discord Channel](https://discord.gg/JGFMta7kxZ) and [Gmail group](https://groups.google.com/g/path4gmns) to get the latest update and other information.
+You are encouraged to join our [Discord Channel](https://discord.gg/JGFMta7kxZ) for the latest update and more discussions.

 ## How to Cite

 Li, P. and Zhou, X. (2023, August 15). *Path4GMNS*.
 Retrieved from https://github.com/jdlph/Path4GMNS

 ## References
 Lu, C. C., Mahmassani, H. S., Zhou, X. (2009).
-Equivalent gap function-based reformulation and solution algorithm for the dynamic user equilibrium problem.
+[Equivalent gap function-based reformulation and solution algorithm for the dynamic user equilibrium problem](https://www.sciencedirect.com/science/article/abs/pii/S0191261508000829).
 Transportation Research Part B: Methodological, 43, 345-364.

 Jayakrishnan, R., Tsai, W. K., Prashker, J. N., Rajadyaksha, S. (1994).
 [A Faster Path-Based Algorithm for Traffic Assignment](https://escholarship.org/uc/item/2hf4541x) (Working Paper UCTC No. 191).
 The University of California Transportation Center.